JackDerksen/minui/README.md

 ## Project Status

-MinUI is in early development.
-While it's already usable for basic terminal games, I'm actively working on adding more features:
+MinUI is in early development, and I'm actively working on adding more features:

 - [x] Color support
 - [ ] Simple widget system